Kominipaul/BigNumberCalculator/README.md

 # Arithmetic Operations Program

-This repository contains a simple C program that allows users to perform basic arithmetic operations (addition, subtraction, and multiplication) on two numbers.
+This repository contains a simple C program that allows users to perform basic arithmetic operations (addition, subtraction, and multiplication) on large two numbers.
+Implementing operations on very large numbers using a linked list can be an efficient way to handle arithmetic that exceeds the standard data type limits.
 The program provides a menu-driven interface for user interaction.

 ## Getting Started